Architecture

 Modules: prompts.py, agent.py

-A batch of 3–5 seed examples is shown to Gemini with a request to generate new variations that are likely to trigger type-checker disagreements.
+A batch of 3–5 seed examples is shown to the LLM with a request to generate new variations that are likely to trigger type-checker disagreements.

 # prompts.py